-Molecular biology is widely used to create synthetic microorganisms designed to produce high-value biochemicals such as polypeptides (insulin precursors, growth hormones, antimicrobial peptides, antibody fragments), small bioactive molecules (antibiotics, food additives, antimalarials), lipids and other specialty chemicals.
-However, frequent mutational inactivation of exogenous production genes, particularly those that contain complex heterologous pathways or produce compounds detrimental or toxic to cells limits production yields, shortens production runtime, and increases overall costs of production.
-Additionally this impedes future designs by imposing high genetic stability as an essential factor in molecular design.
-We are developing a technology that is able to halt growth, arrest the cell cycle and thus stabilize the genomes and extend the life cycle of recombinant microorganisms.
+Molecular biology tools are widely used to create synthetic microorganisms designed to produce high-value biochemicals such as polypeptides (insulin precursors, growth hormones, antimicrobial peptides, antibody fragments), small bioactive molecules (antibiotics, food additives, antimalarials), lipids and other specialty chemicals.
+However, frequent mutational inactivation of exogenous production genes, particularly those that contain complex heterologous pathways or produce compounds detrimental or toxic to cells, limits production yields, shortens production runtime and increases overall production costs.
+Additionally, this impedes future designs by imposing high genetic stability as an essential factor in molecular design.
+We are developing a technology that can halt growth, arrest the cell cycle and thus stabilize the genomes and extend the life cycle of recombinant microorganisms.
 This cell cycle arrest increases production yields and, over a longer period, may decrease overall production cost.
-Our technique can be applied to a variety of microbes, such as bacterial coliforms, budding and related yeast, molds and metazoan cells.
-Following up preliminary experiments we are developing a proof-of-concept to show that our technique can stabilize labile genome configurations and increase production yields.
-If shown to be successful, this technology should be of interest to companies and academic labs optimizing engineered microbes for the production of high-value biochemicals.
+Our technique can be applied to various cells, such as bacterial coliforms, budding and related yeast, molds and metazoan cells.
+Following our preliminary experiments, we develop a proof-of-concept to show that our technique can stabilize labile genome configurations and increase production yields.
+If proven successful, this technology should be of interest to companies and academic labs, optimizing engineered microbes to produce high-value biochemicals.

 Combination therapy for aggressive tumors